Accountant: Bangladesh

 Chartered accountancy is governed in Bangladesh by the Institute of Chartered Accountants of Bangladesh (ICAB).

-And The Institute of Cost and Management Accountants of Bangladesh (ICMAB) offers management accountant studies in Bangladesh.

 New Zealand

 In New Zealand, there are two local accountancy bodies the Chartered Accountants Australia and New Zealand (CAANZ) and the New Zealand Association of Certified Public Accountants (NZACPA) the operating name of New Zealand Association of Accountants Inc (NZAA).

 To audit public companies an individual must be a member of either the CAANZ or an otherwise gazetted body.
 Chartered Certified Accountant (Association of Chartered Certified Accountants or FCCA) qualification has also been gazetted under.
 An ACCA member can practice as long as they hold an ACCA public practice certificate (with audit qualification) in their country of origin.

 Singapore

 In Singapore, a public accountant must be a member of any professional accountancy body in Singapore.
 Institute of Singapore Chartered Accountants (ISCA) is the sole local accountancy body, therefore the public accountant must be a member of the ISCA.